 Establish Medical Support:

-The Arizona courts and the DCSS require that health insurance coverage and/or cash medical support be provided for children when establishing the child support order.
+The Arizona courts and the DCSS require health insurance coverage and/or cash medical support for children when setting up a child support order.

-The DCSS will list either the mother or the father in the support order as the person who must provide health coverage, or responsibility can be assigned to both.
-Only the noncustodial parent can be ordered to pay cash medical support.
-Public medical coverage may be provided to meet this requirement
+The DCSS will list either the mother or the father to provide health coverage.
+Both parents can also share this responsibility.
+Only the support payor can be required to pay cash medical support.
+Public medical coverage may also fulfill this requirement.

 Items You May Need to Apply